GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex4_gnirsls_Kband111mm_red_cmdline.rst

 Because only the telluric absorption lines provide a good spectral coverage in this configuration, we are forced to use them.

-To use the sky lines in the science frames instead of the lamp arcs, we invoke the ``makeWavecalFromSkyAbsorption`` recipe.
+To use the telluric absorption lines in the science frames instead of the lamp arcs, we invoke the ``makeWavecalFromSkyAbsorption`` recipe.
 It will get the arc lamp solution from the calibration manager automatically and use it as an initial approximation.